 - Incheon Ocean Festival: The Incheon Ocean Festival is held every summer at Wangsan Beach.
 At the festival, one can experience a variety of events including concerts, belly dancing, a sea parade, a yacht race, sculpture exhibitions and even a performance by an orchestra.
 Fireworks also light the sky at night.
 Be sure to catch the free boat tour leaving from Yeonan Port, which is offered on a first come, first served basis.

-- Ganghwa Dolmen Cultural Festival: The Ganghwa Dolmen Festival, held every September, is the most famous festival on Island of Ganghwa.
+- Ganghwa Dolmen Cultural Festival: The Ganghwa Dolmen Festival, held every September, is the most famous festival on the Island of Ganghwa.
 The festival is in celebration of the island’s dolmens (megalithic tombs), which has been recognized by UNESCO as a World Heritage site.
 The highlights of the festival include a reenactment of a traditional Korean funeral as well as a demonstration as to how the dolmens were built.

 Incheon International Airport: The largest international airport in Korea, which is known as one of the world’s best.